silyas12/IT1025IlyasSidra/Lab 5/readme.md

   Admin would have to create a cloud by pooling virtual resources together, orchestrating them using management and automation software, and creating a self-service portal for users.
 # Conclusion

+   I didn't know anything about virtualization before the lab so it was a lot of new information for me.
+I did know a little about cloud computing and types of software from previous lessons.
+I didn't realize how important virtualization is and almost used by lots of companies and IT techs.
+It's very efficient in combining multiple servers or desktops or any other tech to a single source to use it efficiently.
+You can program multiple computers at once using one computer with help of virtulization.
+While cloud computing is better for saving data to be able to access through your browser from anywhere.
+It will always stay safe and be accessible as long as you have internet .